zoeskan/MCB185/course/unit5-containers.md

 Create a report in markdown format as `54genomestats.md`.
 In addition to filling out the table below, include any other information you think another genome scientist would find interesting.
+(BTW, the actual value for median in the table belolw is 1892, but I rounded it off because I didn't want anything but integers in the table).

 ```
 | Genome         | Type |  N   | Min |  Max  | Mean | Stdv | Med  |